 Get Your Winter Hiking Exercise

-Daypack Trails Hiking – Stay Warm and Dry
+Daypack Trail Hiking – Stay Warm and Dry

-Waterproof insulated boots that have thick soles are best, combined with moisture-wicking inner liners.
+Waterproof insulated boots that have thick soles are best for your feet.
+You should get moisture-wicking inner liners.
 Pair them with wool socks (not cotton!)
 I’m not a fan of low top boots in winter.
 Soaked cold feet can happen in a matter of minutes, unless the snow is so hard that snowshoes themselves are somewhat superfluous.